How can I troubleshoot high latency on an Amazon DynamoDB table?

 Note: For most atomic operations, such as GetItem and PutItem, you can expect an average latency in single-digit milliseconds.
 Latency for non-atomic operations, such as Query and Scan, depends on many factors, including the size of the result set and the complexity of the query conditions and filters.

 Consider one or more of the following strategies to reduce latency:

-- Reduce the request timeout settings: Tune the client SDK parameters requestTimeOut and clientExecutionTimeout to timeout and fail much faster (for example, after 50 ms).
+- Reduce the request timeout settings: Tune the client SDK parameters requestTimeOut and clientExecutionTimeout to timeout and fail much faster (for example, after 50 milliseconds).
 This causes the client to abandon high latency requests after the specified time period and then send a second request that usually completes much faster than the first.
 For more information about timeout settings, see Tuning AWS Java SDK HTTP request settings for latency-aware Amazon DynamoDB applications.

 - Use eventually consistent reads: If your application doesn't require strongly consistent reads, consider using eventually consistent reads.
 Eventually consistent reads are cheaper and are less likely to experience high latency.
-For more information, see Read Consistency.
+For more information, see Read consistency.